 Carlier produces sound works called ‘audio drawings’.

-Sometimes audio drawings feature found sound or music to translate an innate rhythm or musicality in objects and environments.
+Sometimes audio drawings feature found sound or music to translate an innate rhythm or musicality to objects and environments.

-Lack of fluency and understanding may appear in the work and how sound is internally visualised, experienced or felt, forms a non-literal dialogue with the listener.
+Lack of fluency and understanding may appear in the work and how sound and language are internally visualised, experienced or felt, forms a non-literal dialogue with the listener.

 Current and Forthcoming Exhibitions and Events